-The goal of this project, "What Mental Illness Feels Like—Images & Stories", is to create an empathic relationship in the viewer through photography and storytelling, decrease stigma and increase awareness of mental illness; and, ultimately, to humanize it.
+The goal of If You Only Knew, (formerly titled "What Mental Illness Feels Like—Images & Stories"), is to create an empathic relationship in the viewer through photography and storytelling, decrease stigma and increase awareness of mental illness; and, ultimately, to humanize it.

 What if people would agree to share part of their life story and tell me how their mental illness feels?